Browse Forum Meetings

 The meetings are an opportunity for engagement between residents and Neighbourhood Police.
 Senior representatives of our Neighbourhood Police teams report on recent crime trends, and on actions on previously set focus areas.
 There is plenty of time for open and often wider ranging discussions, sometimes with guest speakers or subject experts invited.
 We encourage as many residents, businesses and groups as possible to attend the meeting, to ask questions and air views.

 Meetings are preceded by a survey inviting residents to list their top areas of concern.
-These will be used to inform discussion and setting of future ‘focus areas’ by a panel comprising Chairs of the 7 Community Boards or their representatives.
+These will be used to inform discussion and setting of future ‘focus areas’, which immediately form part of Neighbourhood officers’ and PCSOs’ workflow and reporting.

 Minutes and reports from the meetings are made available on this website soon after the meeting.
 These are publicised on the website and elsewhere.